Compliance on Demand

 Addressing Usability Issues

-• Clients wanted personalization and an easier search process
+• Clients wanted more personalization and a smoother search experience

-• They wanted an easy way to set preferences
+• They needed a simple way to set preferences

-• We tested 3 approaches to initiate search or browse
+• We tested three different approaches to help users start a search or browse experience

-• Clients found the content buckets were easy to understand.
+• Clients found the new content strategy much easier to understand

 UX Strategy for Redesign